Palaces and park ensemble in Ostromecko: New Palace

-The New Palace is located in the eastern part of the park, facing the main entrance to the Palace and Park ensemble.
-It boasts neoclassical features, with eclectic extensions.
+The New Palace, which faces the main entrance to the Palace and Park ensemble, is located in the eastern part of the park.
+The New Palace was originally neoclassical, but eclectic features were added later.
 The main body is rectangular, with a slight avant-corps at the front and a rear façade closed by a terrace.
-The palace is two storey high with a basement, its gable has a low hip roof.
-From the south has been added a neo-baroque, two-level hunting mansion with a mansard roof chapel, connected to the palace with a two-story gallery.
-On the northern side of the New Palace one can find the ballroom.
+The palace is two stories high with a basement, and its gable has a low hip roof.
+A neo-baroque, two-level hunting mansion with a mansard roof chapel was added to the south, connected to the palace with a two-story gallery.
+The ballroom is on the northern side of the New Palace.

-The stucco decorations are still preserved in the interiors.
-The New Palace is ornamented on park side with a series of terraces, penned by a retaining wall with a balustrade.
-In north-western and southern corners of the park stand pergolas with Corinthian and Tuscan style columns.
-The New Palace, much larger than its older neighbour, has a surface of 2581.4 m2.
+The interiors feature well-preserved original stucco decorations.
+A series of terraces ornament the New Palace on the side facing the park, penned by a retaining wall with a balustrade.
+Pergolas with Corinthian and Tuscan style columns decorate the northwestern and southern ends of the park.
+The New Palace, which is significantly larger than its older neighbour, has a building footprint of 2581.4 m2.

 Park

 The 38 ha park in Ostromecko surrounds both palaces and partially covers the edge of the Vistula valley.
-It consists of two distinctive pieces, the Italian and the English gardens.
+It consists of two distinctive sections, one of which is Italian in style and the other is English.